khushiibhardwaj/Healthfit/README.md

 ### Future Scope
-- With growing concerns about children's health and the addictive nature of video games, we need a solution that incorporates both enjoyment and health.
+- We require a solution that balances enjoyment with health, given the increasing worries about kids' health and the addictive qualities of video games.
-- Following the Covid-19 pandemic, the use of video and mobile games has skyrocketed, wreaking havoc on people's health.
+- The usage of video and mobile games has increased dramatically since the Covid-19 pandemic, negatively impacting people's health.
-- So we can confidently state that this application has a bright future ahead of it and a noble goal of getting our children back in shape.
+- As a result, we can declare with confidence that this application has a bright future and the admirable objective of helping our kids get back in shape.

 ![Untitled design](https://user-images.githubusercontent.com/75574159/141607104-18671f83-67cb-4307-ac2e-c19e18099e31.jpg)